-L’Argent (78 units; 5,000 square feet of retail) One of the newest projects on the list, this condominium proposal is for a 12-story tower with two floors of retail topped by 10 of residential.
+L’Argent (78 units; 5,000 square feet of retail) One of the newest projects on the list, this condominium proposal at 1951-1975 Shattuck Ave. is for a 12-story tower with two floors of retail topped by 10 of residential.
 The application was expected to be submitted in December, with architect Jim Novosel of The Bay Architects handling the design.
 Novosel said the units will be comparable in size to many of the bungalows in the Berkeley flats.
 The Nasser family, whose ancestor, Abraham Nasser, built the Castro Theater in San Francisco and was instrumental in popularizing Nickelodeon theaters, owns the property.
 Read more on Berkeleyside.
 Status: Zoning and design reviews are still to be scheduled, and the application has not been posted online.

 1931 Addison (69 units; 7,240 square feet of retail) This 69-unit building, with 7,240 square feet of commercial space on the ground floor, was approved by the city’s zoning board last July for construction on Addison Street.
 The six-story 60-foot-tall building is the latest development by property owner Avi Nevo, who has built numerous projects in Berkeley over the last 17 years, including Telegraph Gardens across from Whole Foods at Ashby Avenue.
 The Addison Street project, at 1931-1935 Addison (between Milvia and Martin Luther King Jr. Way), is set to take the place of two garages on adjacent parcels.
 Ten studio apartments, five one-bedroom units, 53 two-bedroom units and one three-bedroom unit are planned.
 Ten percent of the units, a total of seven, will be affordable to very low income households — those earning 50 percent of the area median income.
 Nevo is not taking the “density bonus,” which would have allowed him to build a taller building.
 Read more on Berkeleyside.
 Status: The project was approved by the zoning board in July 2013; an appeal by neighbors was filed but withdrawn, leaving Nevo free to move forward.